WordPress/test-handbook/team-reps.md

 For example: Leading 2 Test Team chats and managing 2 Patch Testing Scrubs would also qualify as an active member.

-During the last 12 months prior to the nomination period.
+These eligibility requirements apply to contributions made within the 12 months prior to the nomination period.
 Not all Test Team Reps have to be technical experts, but they should have a good understanding of the testing processes and be able to communicate effectively with both technical and non-technical team members.
 For not tech savvy members, being able to lead Test Team chats is a good way to demonstrate communication skills, while for technical members, managing Patch Testing Scrubs is a good way to demonstrate technical expertise.

 ### Step 3: Vote for Team Reps